invoke-ai/InvokeAI/docs/installation/INSTALL_DEVELOPMENT.md

     PR introduces a schema change.

-    If you don't need persistent backend storage, you can use an ephemeral in-memory database by setting `use_memory_db: true` under `Path:` in your `invokeai.yaml` file.
+    If you don't need persistent backend storage, you can use an ephemeral in-memory database by setting `use_memory_db: true` in your `invokeai.yaml` file.
+You'll also want to set `scan_models_on_startup: true` so that your models are registered on startup.

-    If this is untenable, you should run the application via the official installer or a manual install of the python package from pypi.
+    If this is untenable, you should run the application via the official installer or a manual install of the python package from PyPI.
 These releases will not break your database.

 If you have an interest in how InvokeAI works, or you would like to add features or bugfixes, you are encouraged to install the source code for InvokeAI.